A Guide to Stress-Free Holiday Travel

 Pack Thoughtfully

-If you’re flying this holiday season, you know you’ll have to deal with crowds.
+If you’re flying during peak season, you know you’ll have to deal with crowds.
 If at all possible, try to pack only carry-on luggage.
 This, at least, allows you to cut down on an added wait at baggage claim.
 If you need to check bags, pack a set of clothes and toiletry essentials in your carry-on — just in case your bag doesn’t reach your destination when you do!

 03